-First Review of Applications: March 28, 2017 Open Until Filled
+Second Review of Applications: May 1, 2017 Open Until Filled

-The Public Affairs Manager position is a premier opportunity for an energetic and collaborative leader to join the Midpeninsula Regional Open Space District as we move forward into the next chapter of our history.
+We are continuing to accept applications for the Public Affairs Manager position - a premier opportunity for an energetic and collaborative leader to join the Midpeninsula Regional Open Space District as we move forward into the next chapter of our history.
 The ideal candidate for Public Affairs Manager will be an innovative, experienced professional with the demonstrated ability to lead, think, and act strategically to deliver the District’s critical Public Affairs function and activities.
 Individuals interested in the position must possess strong verbal and written communication skills along with the capacity to develop and sustain effective working relationships with internal departments and partner agencies, as well as with elected officials at all levels of government.
 If you are passionate about contributing to the legacy of open space, we look forward to hearing from you.

 Additional Information Links: The Midpeninsula Regional Open Space District’s mission is “to acquire and preserve a regional greenbelt of open space land in perpetuity; protect and restore the natural environment; and provide opportunities for ecologically sensitive public enjoyment and education.”
 To learn more about what we are passionate about, we invite you to visit our web site at www.OpenSpace.org to view the position brochure, our Video Gallery page, our employee’s “Working for Midpen” video on the Job page, and our newsletter, Open Space Views.